Veterans Day: History and Information

 Armistice Day was originally a holiday that took place on November 11th.
 Observers took a day to reflect on the sacrifices that our service members make for our countries.
 Many observed two minutes of silence at 11 a.m. to quietly reflect on this topic.

 Quick Facts About World War I

-- There were 40+ million casualties (California's population is between 39 and 40 million).
+- There were over 40 million casualties (California's population is between 39 and 40 million).

 - 23 million people were wounded in the war.